ue22-p22/web/notebooks/47-exo-react-nb.md

 ![wtf per minute](media/wtf-per-minute.png)

-but seriously though, here are some points of astonishment, as compared to what you might expect wrt html/css/js, that deserve to be outlined:
+but seriously though, here are some points of astonishment, as compared to what you might expect with respect to html/css/js, that deserve to be outlined:

 ### no need to reload